philipsdoctor/clojure-talk-demo/cljs/README.md

 # cljs

-A Clojure library designed to ... well, that part is up to you.
+A demo of what it's like to write some clojurescript

 ## Usage

-FIXME
+To run the server

+    lein ring server

+To build clojurescript

+    lein cljsbuild once

+To run the repl
+    lein trampoline cljsbuild repl-listen

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014

 Distributed under the Eclipse Public License, the same as Clojure.